hoangsonww/PetSwipe-Match-App/README.md

 PetSwipe uses GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD).
 The workflow is defined in `.github/workflows/workflow.yml`.

 The CI/CD pipeline includes the following steps:
+- **Checkout Code**: Pulls the latest code from the repository.
+- **Set Up Node.js**: Installs the specified Node.js version.
+- **Install Dependencies**: Installs the necessary dependencies for both backend and frontend.
+- **Run Linting**: Runs ESLint and Prettier to ensure code quality and formatting.
+- **Run Tests**: Executes Jest tests for the backend and Playwright tests for the frontend.
+- **Build Frontend**: Builds the Next.js frontend application.
+- **Build Docker Images**: Builds Docker images for both backend and frontend.
+- **Push Docker Images**: Pushes the built images to GitHub Container Registry (GHCR).
+- **Deploy to AWS**: Deploys the backend API to AWS ECS and the frontend to Vercel.
+- **Notify on Failure**: Sends notifications via email if any step fails.
+- **Commitlint**: Ensures commit messages follow the conventional commit format.

 ---